Everything You Should Know About Personal Banking & Deposit Accounts

 Millennial and Gen Z spending habits are influenced not only by social awareness, but also fear of missing out.
 Today’s young people are more than willing to spend extra money on a trendy dining experience, for example.
 However, this is tempered by their desire to “vote with their money” for products and experiences from socially responsible local businesses.
 In addition, the financial anxiety mentioned earlier also affects their spending habits, meaning the Millennial and Gen Z bank account balance is highly nuanced.

 These factors create a need for individualized attention.
-The best banks don’t have a generic process in place or scripts to use with clients.
+The best banks do not have a generic process in place or scripts to use with clients.
 Rather, all business should be conducted through active listening in one-on-one interactions.
 Every client is different and deserves a personalized approach — including mobile- and online-only users.

 How Banking Needs Shift Over Time